-The following chart shows the CPRIT turnover during fiscal years 2009 through 2013.
-During this period of time, the turnover rate varied from 9.5% (two FTEs) to 26% (five FTEs).
-In general when turnover occurs, it is most commonly among employees who have less than two years of service with the agency.
+The following chart shows the CPRIT turnover during fiscal years 2011 through 2015.
+During this period of time, the turnover rate varied from 4.85% (one FTE) to 26% (five FTEs).
+In general, turnover occurs most commonly among employees who have less than two years of service with the agency.